 Skip to main content

 Peter's teaching in 1 Peter 3 is a masterclass in this distinction.
 Using marriage as a metaphor Peter calls wives to submit to their husbands, he grounds it not in fear but in the inner character of a transformed life.
 The word he uses earlier in the letter for reverence — φόβος (phobos) — is redirected away from the husband entirely: the wife's reverence is owed to God alone.
 The submission Peter envisions flows from a pure and quiet spirit, from inward beauty rather than outward compliance enforced by fear.
 He even points to Sarah as an example not because she was passive, (and remarkably in Greek the wording speaks of the woman who displays such inner beauty is Sarah’s descendant, in a way making here the “mother” of faith thus the woman a child of faith).
-Because she acted from a place of trust in God.
+The wife acts from a place of faith and trust in God.
 This is a crucial move.
-Peter is not describing a hierarchy of power but a posture of love — conduct that flows from the inner being, purified and grounded in faith.
+Peter is not describing a hierarchy of power but a posture — conduct that flows from the inner being, purified and grounded in faith.

 The husband is then given an equally demanding charge.
 He is to honor his wife, just as Christ is head of the church and loves her and gave himself for her, so to is the husband as a co-heir of the grace of life (1 Peter 3:7).
 This is not the language of dominance.
 It is the language of partnership — two people equally yoked before God, treating each other with the dignity that grace demands.
 The yoking is an important aspect of co-existing; righteousness and unrighteousness can not co-exist, neither light and darkness, nor can the fleshly understand and discern the spiritual.